Do you need to eat fruits and vegetables?

 5. Can eating fruits and vegetables cause health problems in some people?

 Most of us can eat a moderate portion of vegetables without any difficulty.
-Fruits, because they’re higher in sugar, are generally best enjoyed in smaller quantities.
+Because they’re higher in sugar, fruits are generally best enjoyed in smaller quantities.
 However, for some people, both fruits and vegetables may cause issues.

 Although there isn’t much published research about sensitivities to specific compounds found in fruits and vegetables, plenty of personal stories can be found online about some of the more common ones, including:

-- Oxalate: People who suffer from kidney stones and women with vulval pain syndrome may find that their symptoms worsen after consuming fruits and vegetables high in oxalate.34 Spinach contains much more oxalate than any other vegetable, but rhubarb, beet greens, kale and other leafy greens also contain large amounts.
+- Oxalate: People who suffer from kidney stones may find that their symptoms worsen after consuming fruits and vegetables high in oxalate.37 Spinach contains much more oxalate than any other vegetable, but rhubarb, beet greens, kale and other leafy greens also contain large amounts.

-- Histamines: Your body releases histamine on its own as part of an immune response, but in people with excessive levels or an inability to break it down, histamine can cause symptoms like hives, abdominal pain, asthma and headaches, among other symptoms.35 High-histamine foods include eggplant, spinach, tomatoes and avocados.
+- Histamines: Your body releases histamine on its own as part of an immune response, but in people with excessive levels or an inability to break it down, histamine can cause symptoms like hives, abdominal pain, asthma and headaches, among other symptoms.38 High-histamine foods include eggplant, spinach, tomatoes, sauerkraut, and avocados.

 - FODMAPS: This is an acronym for fermentable oligosaccarides, disaccarides, monosaccarides and polyols.
-Essentially these are all fermentable sugar molecules, found most often in fruits, vegetables and grains, that can cause digestive upset in people with Irritable Bowel Syndrome.
-People with IBS often find reducing or eliminating FODMAP foods greatly improves their symptoms.36
+Essentially these are all fermentable sugar molecules, found most often in fruits, vegetables and grains, that can cause digestive upset in people with Irritable Bowel Syndrome (IBS).
+People with IBS often find reducing or eliminating FODMAP foods greatly improves their symptoms.39

 If you suspect you may have one of these sensitivities, keep in mind that processed, canned and fermented foods also contain some of these compounds.
 Moreover, your symptoms might be due to another health problem.
 Make sure to see a doctor for a full work-up to rule out other causes.